 - Linzer cookies – another almond cookie that is a holiday classic.
 Sandwich your favorite jam between these cookies!

-- Almond crescent cookies – an elegant touch to your cookie plate.
+- Almond crescent cookies (A Beautiful Plate blog) – an elegant touch to your cookie plate.
 These cookies are easy to make too!

 Holiday Butter Spritz Cookies